csdev/ezghsa/README.md

 * Check if alerts are enabled or disabled.
 * Run interactively or from CI/CD scripts.

+## Setup and Install

+### Standalone Binary (Recommended)

+Download EZGHSA from the Github [releases page](https://github.com/csdev/ezghsa/releases).
+The binary is statically-linked, so no other dependencies are needed.

-## Github Authentication
+### Github Authentication

 EZGHSA needs to authenticate with the Github API.
-(Authentication is required even for public repos, since Github rate-limits unauthenticated API calls.)

 Create a fine-grained access token with the following repository permissions:

 * **Administration (read-only)** - Required to check if Dependabot alerts are enabled on the repository.